 In 2022, the FDA issued a recall for canned clams from China that had high concentrations of PFOA.
 FDA cautioned that the consumption of more than 10 ounces of these clams per month could be harmful.

-PFAS have contaminated thousands of drinking water systems across the country.
+The US Geological Survey estimates that PFAS have contaminated at least 45 percent of the nation’s drinking water.
 Municipalities need to invest millions of dollars in new infrastructure to reduce the levels of PFAS in drinking water.
 There are two major technologies that most utilities consider for removing PFAS from drinking water: activated carbon or ion exchange systems.
 PFAS bind tightly to activated carbon.
 Ion exchange systems work by flowing water over charged particles that can remove PFAS.
 Ion exchange systems are typically even better at lowering PFAS concentrations than activated carbon systems, but they are more expensive.

 Major PFAS producers (Chemours, DuPont, and Corteva) have reached a $1.19 billion settlement with water providers.
 The money will be used to upgrade treatment plants so they can filter PFAS from drinking water.
 3M has also reached a $10 billion settlement with water providers and agreed to stop manufacturing and using the chemicals by the end of 2025.